hamedbaatour/angularfire-lite/README.md

 If you use the native Firebase API directly Angular change detection will not fire in other words nothing will update in screen when data changes.

-- **Can I use AngularFire Lite in production?**

-Absolutely! you will not regret it, We would love to hear your story too!

 ### Contributors:
 ___